Managing email addresses

 Creating a mailbox

-- a mailbox which you can configure your client to access via the name firstname.lastname@example.org; and
+- a mailbox which you can configure your client to access using the username firstname.lastname@example.org and

 - the email address email@example.com, which will deliver to the mailbox.

 You might find it helpful to think of the mailbox as a pigeon hole.
 It is a place where messages can be delivered.
 The email address is the label on that pigeon hole.

 You can create email addresses without also creating a mailbox.
 This allows you to forward mail to another address, or deliver it to an existing mailbox.

 For example we could create the address firstname.lastname@example.org as an alternative to the email@example.com.

 To do this, use the Add email address link at the bottom of the Email addresses section.
 Enter the name of the new address, add a delivery action of Save to mailbox and select the mailbox created above from the drop down.

 Now people can send email to either address, firstname.lastname@example.org or email@example.com, and it will all be delivered to the same mailbox.
 You still have a single pigeon hole, but it now has two labels on it.

 Generally speaking, you will want one mailbox per person who is using email at your domain, and one or more email addresses per mailbox.